COSSAS/SOARCA/docs/content/en/docs/core-components/soarca-application-design.md

 ```

 ### Controller
-The SOARCA controller will create all classed needed by SOARCA.
+The SOARCA controller will create all classes needed by SOARCA.
 The controller glues the api and decomposer together.
 Each run will instantiate a new decomposer.

 ```plantuml
 interface IPlaybook{